Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or spend tons of money on ads?

 In fact, Socialbakers account manager Jeraldine Tan actually considers follower growth an outdated metric.

-“It is extremely important for brands to stop looking at outdated metrics like fan growth,” Jeraldine said in a recent article posted on LinkedIn.
+“It is extremely important for brands to stop looking at outdated metrics like fan growth,” Jeraldine said in an article posted on LinkedIn.

 “The overall fans number doesn’t matter if the audience isn’t consuming your content.”

 So if you have a million Twitter followers but your posts get zero engagement, what are those followers really worth?

 When followers interact with and share your content on Twitter, their followers see that engagement and become curious.
 The engagement serves almost as an endorsement.

 Engagement increases reach and visibility, which, in turn, yields more followers.

 Engaging with your audience yields more tangible results, too.

 According to data from Sprout Social, 48 percent of social media users cite responsiveness as the top characteristic that prompts audiences to purchase from a brand or company.

 Fortunately, engaging with your Twitter audience is easy to do and something you can start doing right away.

 There are three main strategies for actively engaging with your audience: